Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface

 \textbf{Step 2.} Given an access codebook following the design of eqs.~\eqref{eq:access:codebook:power-slicing-rule}-\eqref{eq:access:lower-bound-access-slots}, there is at least one configuration, say $n^*$, providing a received \gls{ul} \gls{snr} for \gls{ue} $k$ at the \gls{ap} of $\frac{\rho_k}{\sigma^2} \beta_{k}\UL \left\lvert \mathrm{A}_{k}(\theta\DL_r[n^*])\right\rvert^2 \ge \frac{\rho_k}{\sigma^2} \beta_{k}\UL M^2 \tau > \gamma_{\rm ac},$ where the last inequality is imposed to meet the condition in~\eqref{eq:access:codebook:minimum-snr-inequality}.
 To satisfy the aforementioned condition, we devise a power control policy based on selecting the minimum \gls{ul} transmit power at the \gls{ue}'s side.
-Since $\beta_{k}\UL$ is a function of the random position of \gls{ue} $k$, we assure the above inequality in the average sense with respect to the \gls{ue}'s position as follows: $\rho_k \ge ({\sigma^2}\gamma_{\rm ac}) / ({\mathbb{E}_k\{\beta_{k}\UL\} M^2 \tau}).$\footnote{For the sake of analysis, we keep the power of all \glspl{ue} the same.
-Nevertheless, each \gls{ue} could use an estimation of the largest \gls{ul} channel responses to derive a power control policy or different statistics other than average.} If we assume that $d_k$ and $\theta_k$ are independent, the expectation of the pathloss evaluates to
+Since $\beta_{k}\UL$ is a function of the random position of \gls{ue} $k$, we assure the above inequality in the average sense w.r.t. the \gls{ue}'s position as follows: $\rho_k \ge ({\sigma^2}\gamma_{\rm ac}) / ({\mathbb{E}_k\{\beta_{k}\UL\} M^2 \tau}).$\footnote{For the sake of analysis, we keep the power of all \glspl{ue} the same.
+Nevertheless, each \gls{ue} could estimate their highest \gls{ul} channel gains to derive a power control policy over different statistics other than average.} If we assume that $d_k$ and $\theta_k$ are independent, the expectation of the pathloss evaluates to